Brandel France de Bravo, MPH and Diana Zuckerman, Ph.D., Cancer Prevention and Treatment Fund

 Here’s the good news about how to cut your risk.

 Numerous studies show that overweight and obese women are more likely to develop breast cancer.1 Estrogen, a female hormone, provides nutrition for most breast cancers.
 The more fat cells you have, the more estrogen you have circulating in your body.
 Maintaining a healthy weight is like telling breast cancer cells that the restaurant is closed for business!
 The healthiest way to lose weight and to keep your weight down is to reduce the number of calories you eat and also to exercise.
-Regular exercise helps to lower body fat, which keeps estrogen levels down.
-You don’t need to become a Marion Jones or a Natalie Coughlin.
+Exercise helps prevent breast cancer and also helps women who were diagnosed with breast cancer live longer.
+2 You don’t need to become a Serena Williams or Brittney Griner.
 You just need to move!
 Walk at least part of the way to work, take the stairs instead of the elevator and pump iron (or choose the exercise of your choice) while you’re on the phone.

 2. Avoid unnecessary hormones